Exploring Food Contamination In Buffalo, New York

 The Dietrich Law Firm P.C.’s team of food contamination illness outbreak attorneys is highly experienced, aggressive, tenacious and hardworking.
 We are determined, disciplined and dedicated to obtaining the best possible results for those that become ill after consuming contaminated food throughout the United States.
-Our Best Law Firm of America with a Better Business Bureau A+ Rating will fight to obtain the best result for your contaminated food illness and resulting injuries.
-Insurance companies have paid Jed Dietrich, Esq. at least $1,000,000.00, or more, 38 times to compensate his clients for their injuries and illnesses.
+Our elite lawyers will fight to obtain the best result for your contaminated food illness and resulting injuries.
+Insurance companies have paid Jed Dietrich, Esq. at least $1,000,000.00, or more, 44 times to compensate his clients for their injuries and illnesses.
 Call us today at 716-839-3939 for your free consultation.

 Consumers must be aware of the different ways that food can become contaminated so that they can protect themselves against it.
 Contamination can occur in a variety of ways.
 The three most common types of food contamination include: